Azure-Samples/cdm-azure-data-services-integration/README.md

 ### Prerequisites

-A Power BI Pro or Premium account
+- A Power BI Pro or Premium account
-An Azure subscription
+- An Azure subscription

-It is recommended that you have installed the following before you start
+It is recommended that you install the following before you start
 - Latest version of SSMS or Azure Data Studio for working with Azure SQL Data Warehouse
 - Azure Storage Explorer with support for Azure Data Lake Storage Gen 2